Fiber Optic Infrastructure

 Virginia is the leading data center market in the world, supported by its strong internet and fiber optic infrastructure that helps data centers thrive.
 It is believed that roughly 70 percent of the world’s internet traffic runs through Virginia, and with continued investments to support incredible internet infrastructure growth in the state, Virginia will continue to remain at the epicenter.
 This is due, in large part, to the high-density fiber optic cable networks that run throughout the state.
 Data centers require reliable, fast, and redundant connectivity – and this need is met in Virginia, including Southern Virginia.

 Southern Virginia is highly connected by high-density fiber optic infrastructure that runs across the region via Mid-Atlantic Broadband Communities Corporation’s (MBC) advanced fiber-optic broadband network.
-MBC’s expansive network spans nearly 2,000 miles across the region and includes long-haul optical transport routes to key peering hubs on the East Coast, including Ashburn, Atlanta, Culpeper, Richmond, Charlotte, and Raleigh.
+MBC’s expansive network spans over 2,000 miles across the region and includes long-haul optical transport routes to key peering hubs on the East Coast, including Ashburn, Atlanta, Culpeper, Richmond, Charlotte, and Raleigh.
 The MBC network also offers direct connections to Europe and South America through the two subsea landing stations based in Virginia Beach.

 MBC’s terabit network is powered by the industry’s best-in-class packet-optical transport network architecture, which enables data centers to benefit from low latency, 100G connections.
 In addition to offering robust optical transport services on its network, MBC provides colocation and tower leasing to retail telecommunication service providers.
 Leveraging MBC’s robust and scalable advanced fiber-optic broadband network and its prime location in the heart of the world’s data center market, SOVA is well-equipped to support many data center locations and companies with their growing needs.